danbq2289/RL_Agario/README.md

    - Rewrite the README
    - Clean the code: replace get_state with get_state_for_drawing
    - Add game parameters where possible

+   - Parameters for the location of the checkpoint

 - the movement equations are done per frame, so if FPS is changed then the equations change a lot. maybe correct this. not necessary.
 - How to multitrain?
 Create two (or many) environments.
 Covering a game object.
 Augment the previous scores for the rewards.
 (This is hard.
 Maybe later)